microsoft/nn-Meter/docs/builder/backend.md

 # Setup Device and Backend

-To run a model and get the inference latency on the mobile device, we implement several backends.
+To get the inference latency of a model on mobile devices, we implement several backends.
 These backends will run the model and parse the command line outputs to get latency results.
 We provide a consistent API for such backends.
-Currently we provide three instance on two platforms, i.e., CPU backend (named `"tflite_cpu"`), GPU backend (named `"tflite_gpu"`) with TFLite platform, and VPU backend (named `"openvino_vpu"`) with OpenVINO platform.
-Users could list all supporting backend by running
+Currently we provide three instances on two inference frameworks, i.e., CPU backend (named `"tflite_cpu"`), GPU backend (named `"tflite_gpu"`) with TFLite platform, and VPU backend (named `"openvino_vpu"`) with OpenVINO platform.
+Users could list all the supported backends by running
 ```
 nn-meter --list-backends
 ```

-Following we will explain how to setup the device and get connection to the backend.

-nn-Meter also provides the ability to build your own customized backends, and allows users to install the customized backend as a builtin algorithm, in order for users to use the backend in the same way as nn-Meter builtin backends.
+Besides of the current backends, users can implement a customized backend via nn-Meter to build latency predictors for your own devices. nn-Meter  allows users to install the customized backend as a builtin algorithm, in order for users to use the backend in the same way as nn-Meter builtin backends.
 To use the customized backend, users can follow the [customize backend guidance](./build_customized_backend.md).

+Next, we will introduce how to setup the device and get connection to the backend.

 ## Setup Device